Converting CAD or 3D Coordinate Measuring Machine (CMM) data to SusProg3D upright dimensions

 Select Offset, then OK.

-Before using the CMM tool, we need to specify the basic vehicle configuration and reference data.
+Before using the CAD tool, we need to specify the basic vehicle configuration and reference data.

 Select the Vehicle tab, then each of the following items in turn.